 Climate change is a national security threat that America’s military, and militaries around the world are taking seriously.
-The science is definitive enough for action: the military knows that you cannot have 100% certainty before acting.
+The science around climate security is definitive enough for action: the military knows that you cannot have 100% certainty before acting.

 1. The science is definitive enough for action.
 We cannot wait until you have 100% certainty before acting.

 2. Climate change alone will not cause war, but it serves as an “Accelerant of Instability” or a “Threat Multiplier” that makes already existing threats worse.

 3. Globally, how climate change interacts with society will determine the extent of security threats and the need for military involvement.
 Global threats include: migration, conflict over scarce resources, reduced food production, water insecurity, and others.